Odjit/KinPonds/README.md

 ### Player Commands
 - `.pond`
   - Converts the nearest pool into a fishing pond.
-Must be standing near a decorative pool.
+Must be standing near a decorative pool or water well.
   - May require items if pond creation cost is configured by admin.
 - `.pond info`
   - Shows the current pond settings including respawn time, drop table, and territory limit.